bulrush15/Mkepub/README.md

 # Mkepub
-Make EPUB2 ebook files from MultiMarkdown text files. e-book, e-reader, ereader
+Make EPUB2 ebook files from MultiMarkdown text files. e-book, e-reader, ereader.
+You don't need Perl, but you will need Info-zip.

 ## What is Mkepub?